biswas-ahana/biswas-ahana.github.io/index.md

 If you are interested in my work or would like to connect, feel free to reach out!

----

 ## Research Interests
 Computational Social Science, Online Discourse, Causal Inference, NLP/LLMs, Network Analysis, Algorithmic Mediation

----

-## Research Overview
+## Research

-### **Online Discourse & Algorithmic Visibility**
+My research examines how communication unfolds within large-scale, algorithmically mediated environments and how platform structures shape what people see, engage with, and respond to online.
+I focus on the mechanisms through which visibility, social feedback, and ranking systems influence discourse, engagement, and the formation of political narratives.
+My work spans three interconnected areas:

+### **1. Online Discourse, Visibility, and Social Feedback**
-I study how platform design, ranking systems, and audience feedback shape visibility, interaction patterns, and elite–audience dynamics.
-This includes work on toxicity, cross-partisan communication, and amplification loops in political networks.
+I study how content gains visibility and how audience reactions—likes, comments, shares—reinforce or reshape communication dynamics.
+This includes work on cross-partisan interactions, toxic amplification, and elite–audience behavior across TikTok, Twitter/X, and Facebook.

-### **Causal Inference in Socio-Technical Systems**
-I develop and apply causal frameworks to observational social data to identify mechanisms that drive engagement, visibility, and user behavior.

-### **AI-Mediated Interfaces & LLM-Driven Communication**
-I examine how AI systems—such as LLM-based interfaces and content-generation tools—reshape online participation, discourse norms, and the organization of digital publics.

----

-## Selected Projects

-### **Toxic Politics & TikTok Engagement (HKS Misinformation Review, 2025)**
-Large-scale multimodal analysis of political TikTok content during the 2024 U.S. election to understand how toxicity interacts with engagement and platform dynamics.

-### **Political Elites in the Attention Economy (ICWSM 2025)**
+- **Political Elites in the Attention Economy (ICWSM 2025)**
-Network- and causally informed analysis of how elite visibility is shaped by audience reactions—revealing the asymmetric incentives embedded within social media platforms.
+  A network- and causally informed analysis examining how visibility signals and audience responses shape political elites’ communication incentives.

-### **Cross-Partisan Interaction Dynamics (ICWSM 2026 under review)**
+- **Cross-Partisan Interaction Dynamics (ICWSM 2026 under review)**
-Longitudinal analysis of how cross-partisan engagement affects future communication patterns, using matching-based causal estimation and visibility feedback modeling.
+  A longitudinal study of how engagement with cross-partisan posts affects future interactions, using matching-based causal inference and visibility-feedback modeling.

-### **AI-Mediated Job Matching (Industry Internship)**
-Developing human-understandable counterfactual explanations for AI-driven candidate–job matching models and examining how users interact with explanation interfaces.

----
+### **2. Causal Inference in Socio-Technical Systems**
+I develop and apply causal frameworks to uncover mechanisms driving online engagement and information flow, linking micro-level behavior with macro-level patterns of discourse.

+- **Toxic Politics & TikTok Engagement (HKS Misinformation Review, 2025)**
+  A multimodal causal analysis investigating how toxicity interacts with algorithmic amplification and user engagement during the 2024 U.S. election.

+- **Political Narratives in Crisis Events (SBP-BRiMS 2023)**
+  Narrative and temporal modeling of discourse evolution during the Russia–Ukraine conflict, examining how geopolitical events structure online conversations.

+### **3. AI-Mediated Communication and LLM-Driven Interaction**
+I examine how emerging AI systems—particularly large language models—reshape online communication, coordination, and public expression.
+My work explores how AI agents participate in, mediate, or influence discourse, and how human–AI interaction alters conversational norms and visibility dynamics in digital publics.

+Current research directions include:
+- **LLM-Mediated Dialogue and Conflict Resolution**
+  Designing controlled experiments where LLMs intervene in polarized online discussions—either as mediators or as co-participants—to test how AI-generated suggestions influence tone, cooperation, and conversational outcomes.

+- **Agent-Based Simulations with LLM-Generated Communication Styles**
+  Using LLMs to generate diverse rhetorical, affective, or strategic communication patterns and embedding them in simulation environments to model how AI-augmented messages diffuse through networks, shape engagement, and influence narrative evolution.

+These projects position LLMs as **active communicative agents**, revealing how AI participation reshapes discourse structures, user behavior, and the evolution of digital public spheres.

 ## News